 Undergraduate research is one of the best ways to learn what the day-to-day life of a physicist is like and a vital component of a graduate school application.
 Students are encouraged to seek involvement in research as early as possible, including their freshman year.

 Students who are interested in seeking research opportunities are encouraged to view the list of Research Areas studied at the University of Maryland.
 Students should meet with professors face-to-face to gain a better understanding of what Physics faculty do at a university.

-What kind of research have you done/are you doing at UMD?
+What kind of research are you doing at UMD?

 How did you get involved in your research?